-The use of leaded fuels will damage the catalysts and can not be used with catalytic converters.
+The use of leaded fuels can seriously damage the engine.

 Gasoline in the United States and other areas is blended with 10% ethanol and is known as E-10 at the pumps.
 Marine engines used in your Regal boat may be operated with gasoline blended with no more than 10% ethanol and that meets the minimum octane specification.
+Ethanol in fuel is a strong cleaning solvent that can clean fuel system gum and varnish.
+As a trade off these released deposits can clogg fuel system parts such as filters and engine fuel injectors.

 Do not use ethanol blends greater than 10% such as a newer blend for select motor vehicles called E-15.
 Your marine engine may be damaged by more than 10% ethanol.
-A loss of performance may occur and the engine may not be covered by the engine manufacturer's warranty.
+This type of fuel can cause a loss of performance, starting problems, serious fuel system and engine damage.